 Natural Justice

-Mridula Mary Paul has recently returned from Spiti, where she had been tracking a disease, specific to monkeys in Karnataka, that had spread to feral dogs in the northern desert valley.
+Mridula Mary Paul has recently returned from Spiti, where she had been tracking a disease that had spread to feral dogs in the northern desert valley.
 I don’t quite catch the name of the virus, and my woeful lack of scientific knowledge is about to be laid bare many times over the course of our conversations.

 The 36-year-old environmental policymaker is speaking to me from Sahakara Nagar, a nondescript locality on the outskirts of Bengaluru.
 Here, a cluster of the country’s most prominent environmental organisations, think tanks and non-profits are working to solve pressing questions about India’s way forward.